top of page

 The Radio Frequency (RF) peak microwave radiation that the Mito team focuses on is the data modulated onto the microwave carrier signals.
 This digitized transmission type sends bursts and pulses over the radio waves.

 As an analogy, peaks are like clothes hanging from the clothesline.
 The wireless carrier wave(s) are the line(s), and the digitally modulated data ridding on the carrier wave(s) the washing.
 As pictured above, a Wi-Fi clothesline runs down the center of a 2.4GHz, 80MHz wide window, with a Bluetooth clothesline weaving through the same frequency band.
-Even when using a professional RF meter to measure the above pictured scenario, you would only see constant values displayed in this type of RF environment.
+Even when using a professional RF meter to measure the above feature picture scenario, you would only see constant values displayed in this type of RF environment.
 Still, as you can see from a snapshot in time broken down into milliseconds, the clothes on the lines, ‘the beacon and pulses’ are a series of peaks and not linear radiation like analog signals.

 Our older analog RF signals like AM/FM radio and VHF TV were only clotheslines, no washing was hung out on these lines.
 The radio waves or clotheslines used were also much more narrow in spectrum width.
 All of today’s analog radio stations could comfortably fit within that one 80MHz window pictured above, with plenty of space to spare.